Lemanja/projects/how-to-guides.md

     ![Specify the Action](/projects/images/7.png){:class="img-responsive"}

-8. **Select the profiles to which the rules apply**
+8. **Select the Profiles to which the Rules apply**

     The profiles section is very important in order to maintain Network Security while these ports are open.
-If you want to open the port at the office, then select **Domain**, **Private** is ideal for when your laptop is connected to a network at a secure environment, like your home. **Public** will apply the rule to public shared networks such as when you are working at a local coffee shop.
+If you want to open the port at the office, then select **Domain**. **Private** is ideal for when your laptop is connected to a network at a secure environment, like your home. **Public** will apply the rule to public shared networks such as when you are working at a local coffee shop.
 Select **Next** when you are done.

     ![Select the profile](/projects/images/8.png){:class="img-responsive"}